everx-labs/DeBot-IS-consortium/QRCode/README.md

 arguments:

     answerId: uint32 - function id of result callback.
+    prompt: bytes - utf-8 string with message to the user.
+Optional, empty string `""` is treated like `null`.
-    text: bytes - utf-8 string to print.
+    text: bytes - utf-8 string to print as QRCode.

 returns:

-	result: uint8 - one of the `QRStatus` value.
+    result: uint8 - one of the `QRStatus` value. `Success` on success and `ScannerError` on error.

 enum QRStatus {
     Success = 0,
     DataTooLong = 1,
     InvalidCharacter = 2,
+    ScannerError = 3
 }

 ## Declaration in Solidity